 Brand / Innovator / NCE (New Chemical Entity) Drugs:

 - Drug Development Cost - [upto bringing the drug to market] - Around 1 Billion USD.
 [Varies depending on the type of drug - but this is taken as a general benchmark number]

 - Time taken to develop the new drug - Around 10 Years

-- Time taken to develop the generic - Around 3-4 Years
+- Time taken to develop the generic (from the API stage) - Around 3-4 Years

 - Generic is developed based on literature published by the Innovator - reverse engineering is done for generic drug development.